Relativisticlike structure of classical thermodynamics

-For instance, the metric for the equilibrium space of the van der Waals gas can be obtained immediately from Eq.(\ref{gdowns}) by introducing the corresponding fundamental equation $S=S(U,V)$.
+For instance, we analyzed the van der Waals gas which is generally accepted as describing the thermodynamics of realistic gases.
+In this case the metric for the equilibrium space can be obtained immediately from Eq.(\ref{gdowns}) by introducing the corresponding fundamental equation $S=S(U,V)$.
 The resulting metric, however, is no longer flat.
 This is due to the fact that the van der Waals gas possesses a certain degree of thermodynamic interaction which, according to the formalism of GTD, generates a non-vanishing thermodynamic curvature.
-As a result, the geodesic equations are much more complicated and there are no Cartesian-like coordinates in which the geodesics could be represented as straight lines.
-Preliminary calculations indicate that in this case the geodesic equations must be analyzed by using numerical methods.
-Due to the importance of the van der Waals gas, we expect to attack this problem in the future.
+It turns out that the corresponding curvature scalar possesses singular points which coincide with the points of phase transitions of the van der Waals gas.
+Moreover, as a result of the non-vanishing curvature, the geodesic equations are much more complicated and there are no Cartesian-like coordinates in which the geodesics could be represented as straight lines.
+The geodesic equations must be analyzed by using numerical methods \cite{qr11}.